 With recent advances in multi-photon microscopy, Dr. Miller is interested in complex cellular interactions can now be studied directly in native tissues.
 Our approach is to use single-cell imaging to assess T reg impact on antigen presentation, T cell activation and effector function.
 We are currently developing two complementary mouse models for this purpose.

-Mills, Jason, M.D., Ph.D., Assistant Professor, Department of Medicine-Gastroenterology; Departments of Pathology/Immunology and Developmental Biology
+Mills, Jason, M.D., Ph.D., Associate Professor, Department of Medicine-Gastroenterology; Departments of Pathology/Immunology and Developmental Biology

 Dr. Mills’s laboratory studies developmental, molecular, and cellular biology of gastrointestinal epithelial stem cells and cancer.